EddieZhu22/3d-traffic-sim/README.md

 # 3d-traffic-sim
-A 3 Dimensional Dynamic Traffic Assignment Visualizer and Engine built upon the Unity Game Engine
+A 3 Dimensional Dynamic Traffic Assignment Engine built upon the Unity Game Engine

 # How To Access Source Code